cuplv/IC_Edit/README.md

 # IC_Edit
-Feature-rich text editor written simply, running efficiently with incremental computation by Adapton
+Feature-rich text editor written simply, running responsively with incremental computation by Adapton

 To use: